The Thomas Crown Affair (1999 film): Script amendments

 After McTiernan signed on to the project, he changed the theme of the central heist and a number of key scenes.
-McTiernan felt that contemporary audiences would be less forgiving of Thomas Crown if he staged two armed bank robberies for fun as McQueen did in the original, rather than if he staged an unarmed art heist.
+McTiernan felt that contemporary audiences would be less forgiving of Thomas Crown if he staged two armed bank robberies for fun as Steve McQueen did in the original, rather than if he staged an unarmed art heist.
 He wrote the heist based on the Trojan horse theme and on a technical failure of thermal cameras.
-McTiernan also deemed a polo match that was used in the original and had been rewritten into the new script to be clichéd, and he wanted a scene that conveyed more action and excitement, not just wealth.
-He substituted a catamaran race, in which Originally, an elaborate 30-page sequence of the theft of the final painting was planned, although McTiernan removed this in favor of a simple mystified response by Denis Leary's character when asked how it was taken.
+The polo match in the original film had been rewritten but McTiernan found it cliché, and he wanted a scene that conveyed more action and excitement, so he substituted a catamaran race.
+Originally, an elaborate 30-page sequence of the theft of the final painting was planned, although McTiernan removed this in favor of a simple mystified response by Denis Leary's character Michael McCann when asked how it was taken.

 References to 1968 film

 There are a number of echo references to the original 1968 version of the film.
 The most obvious is the casting of Faye Dunaway as Crown's psychiatrist; Dunaway portrayed insurance investigator Vicki Anderson in the original.
-In the remake, "The Windmills of Your Mind" plays during the ballroom scene, as background music in a couple of other scenes, and during the credits at the end; the song earned an Oscar for the original film.
+In the remake, "The Windmills of Your Mind" plays during the ballroom scene, as background music in a couple of other scenes, and during the credits at the end; the song earned an Academy Award for Best Original Song for the original film.
 Both films share a nearly identical scene with Crown playing high-stakes golf, and in both films Crown pilots a glider for recreation.

 Filming

-Filming took place in several parts of New York City, including Central Park.
+Filming took place in several parts of New York City, including Central Park in 1998.
 The corporate headquarters of Lucent Technologies stood in for Crown's suite of offices.
 Due to the impossibility of filming scenes at the Metropolitan Museum of Art (the producers' request was "respectfully declined"), the production crew made their own museum on a soundstage.
 Artisans were hired to create a realistic look to the set.
 Another scene was filmed in a different city landmark: the main research library of the New York Public Library.

-The glider scenes were shot at Ridge Soaring Gliderport and Eagle Field in Pennsylvania and at Corning-Painted Post Airport in New York.
+The glider scenes were shot at Ridge Soaring Gliderport, Eagle Field in Pennsylvania and at Corning-Painted Post Airport in New York.
 The two glider aero-tow shots were taken from film shot at different airports with different tow planes.
-The initial takeoff was photographed at the Harris Hill Soaring Center located at the National Soaring Museum in Elmira, NY.
+The initial takeoff was photographed at the Harris Hill Soaring Center located at the National Soaring Museum in Elmira, New York.
 The glider pilot was Thomas L. Knauff, a world record holder, and a member of the US Soaring Hall of Fame.